When do I sign up for housing?

 What if I'm in a fraternity?

 Each fraternity is obligated to fill its beds.
-In early February, fraternities will submit housing rosters for the upcoming year before the Housing Selection process begins.
-Each fraternity will be required to fill each bed and to have a list of no fewer than 3 alternates.
-The alternates must agree, as should all men on the housing roster, that they will live in the house in the event of a vacancy.
+Fraternity house managers will submit housing rosters for the upcoming year.
+Each fraternity will be required to fill each bed with eligible members and provide a list of no fewer than 3 alternates.
+The alternates must agree that they will live in the house in the event of a vacancy.
+Each student contemplating living in a fraternity house is urged to discuss this with their parents before committing to living there.

 What should I do if I want to live in a single room?

 Hampden-Sydney College has a limited number of single occupancy rooms.
 All housing is based on seniority within each class and as such housing is first come, first served.
-If no single rooms are available when you sign up for housing you should plan on making the next best housing decision and contacting the Associate Dean of Students for Housing and Residence Life.
-Your name will be added to a waiting list if you indicate such a desire either online, in person, or via email to the Associate Dean.
+If no single rooms are available when you sign up for housing you should sign an online TBA (to be assigned) housing agreement.
+Your name will be added to a waiting list.
+All student on the TBA list are guaranteed a room on campus and assignment notification will be sent to you during the summer months.

 Do single rooms cost more to live in?

 Yes, single occupancy rooms cost more.
-The 2010-2011 estimated cost difference, including technology fees, is $1,982 for a single residence hall room.
+Estimated charges including technology fees will be posted on the Financial Aid website on the Tuition and Fees page.
 College-owned apartments or cottages carry an increased rate.

 What is the College policy for married students?

-Married students who live with their spouses and seek on-campus housing must make arrangements for housing through the Associate Dean of Students.
+Married students who live with their spouses and seek on-campus housing must make arrangements for housing through the Office of Student Affairs.
 This should be done in February for current students and a request indicated on the May Housing Questionnaire for new incoming students.
 Generally, married students live in the Blake Apartments, when available, or off campus.

 What is the College policy on Residence Hall Closings during the school year?

 All residence halls are closed during the break between first and second semester.
 Students must vacate their rooms the day of their last exam.
-Students must contact the Associate Dean of Students office if they wish to stay on campus during the Fall, Thanksgiving or Spring breaks and make other arrangements for meals if the dining hall will not be operating.
+Students must contact the Office of Student Affairs (firstname.lastname@example.org) if they wish to stay on campus during the Fall, Thanksgiving or Spring breaks and make other arrangements for meals if the dining hall will not be operating.